lgorissen/k4d/lab 13/README.md

 The CronJob needs to be scheduled, which is defined in the spec part of the template.
 For the spec.schedule, the Kubernetes specs refer to the wiki definition: https://en.wikipedia.org/wiki/Cron

-Most important is to understan the schedule string (copied from the above wiki page):
+Most important is to understand the schedule string (copied from the above wiki page):

 ```
 # ┌───────────── minute (0 - 59)